On May 9, 2018, the City of Ottawa received an application to alter 1 Rideau Street, a property designated under Part IV of the Ontario Heritage Act.

 View from the Ottawa River

 View from Alexandra Bridge

-In the revised proposal, the ground floor has been redesigned for more publicly accessible space, and features a long gallery along the north wall, creating a visual connection between the addition and Major’s Hill Park to the north.
+The ground floor will include hotel meeting rooms, as well as publicly accessible space.
+A long gallery along the north wall will create a visual connection between the addition and Major’s Hill Park to the north.